cloudfoundry/diego-release/docs/scaling-and-performance-tuning.md

 - Postgres: [postgres.yml](../operations/benchmarks/postgres.yml)

 These operations files are the ones used in the Diego team's 250K-instance benchmark tests, and operators may freely change the sizing and scaling parameters in them to match the resource needs of their own CF clusters.

-## <a name="compensate-envoy-memory-overhead"></a> Compensating for Envoy's memory overhead

-Integrating Envoy in CF doesn't come for free.
-Envoy has a small memory overhead that some operators might be interested in compensating.
-This can be achieved by setting `containers.proxy.additional_memory_allocation_mb` bosh property on the `diego-cell` jobs.
-This property will instruct the `Rep` to adjust the memory quota of all containers by the given amount.
-For example, if `containers.proxy.additional_memory_allocation_mb` is set to `10` and a container is scheduled on the cell with `256MB` memory limit, the container effective memory limit will be `361MB`. **Note** that the `Rep` will not overcommit its memory as a result of setting the bosh property

-### Choosing the right value for the additional memory

-It is tricky to choose a value for `containers.proxy.additional_memory_allocation_mb` since Envoy's memory footprint increases linearly with the number of concurrent connections.
-As of version `0e1d66377d9bf8b8304b65df56a4c88fc01e87e8` of Envoy our measurement shows an increase of `30KB` per connection.
-The initial memory footprint of Envoy without any connections is between `5MB` and `10MB`.
-Given that the maximum number of concurrent connections to any app running on a given foundation can be found and is given by `N`, the bosh property should be set to `N*30K+10M`.
-In the previous formula We used a safety factor of `2`.
-The safety factor can be omitted, decreased or increased as desired.